Azure-Samples/iot-hub-c-raspberrypi-docker/doc/windows-7-or-later.md

    c.
 Press `F10` to debug step by step.
 Enjoy debugging!

    ![main.png](media/win/main.PNG)

+## Send message to Azure IoT hub

+The `zhijzhao/raspberrypi` docker image also includes Azure IoT C SDK.
+If you're interested in how to send messages to IoT Hub, please reference source code of `azure-iot-hub` folder.
+For build and deploy steps, simply replace the `blink` folder name with `azure-iot-hub`.

 ## Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.